Scream (Michael Jackson and Janet Jackson song): Background

 "Scream" is a song primarily directed at the tabloid press.
 As far back as the late 1980s, Jackson and the press had a difficult relationship.
 In 1986, the tabloids ran a story claiming that Jackson slept in a hyperbaric oxygen chamber to slow the aging process; he was pictured lying down in a glass box.
 When Jackson bought a pet chimpanzee called Bubbles, it was reported as evidence of increasing detachment from reality.
 It was reported that Jackson had offered to buy the bones of Joseph Merrick (the "elephant man").
-However, Jackson stated the story is untrue in both an interview with Oprah and an interview with Martin Bashir in Take Two - The Footage You Were Never Meant To See.
+However, Jackson stated the story is untrue in both an interview with Oprah and an interview with Martin Bashir in Take Two – The Footage You Were Never Meant to See.
 Still, these stories inspired the pejorative nickname "Wacko Jacko", which Jackson acquired the following year and would come to despise.
 He stopped leaking untruths to the press, so the media began making up their own stories.

 In 1989, Jackson released the song and music video "Leave Me Alone", a song about his perceived victimization at the hands of the press.
 The video shows Jackson poking fun not only at the press but also the situation he was in.
-In the video, there are images of shrines to his friend Elizabeth Taylor, newspapers with bizarre headlines, Jackson dancing with the bones of The Elephant Man, and an animated nose with a scalpel chasing it across the screen.
+In the video, there are images of shrines to his friend Elizabeth Taylor, newspapers with bizarre headlines, Jackson dancing with the bones of Merrick, and an animated nose with a scalpel chasing it across the screen.

 In 1993, the relationship between Jackson and the press came to a head when he was accused of child sexual abuse.
 Although never charged with a crime, Jackson was subject to intense media scrutiny while the criminal investigation took place.
 Complaints about the coverage and media included using sensational headlines to draw in readers and viewers when the content itself did not support the headline, accepting stories of Jackson's alleged criminal activity in return for money, accepting confidential, leaked material from the police investigation in return for money paid, deliberately using pictures of Jackson's appearance at its worst, a lack of objectivity and using headlines that strongly implied Jackson's guilt.
 At the time, Jackson said of the media reaction, "I will say I am particularly upset by the handling of the matter by the incredible, terrible mass media.
 At every opportunity, the media has dissected and manipulated these allegations to reach their own conclusions."